Ai Accountant

 What "Audit Readiness India" Really Means

-Indian audit readiness is more than clean books, it is a complete audit pack with vouchers tied to ledgers, reconciled schedules linked to trial balance and financial statements, and a secure data room for auditor access.
+Indian audit readiness is more than clean books.
+It is a complete audit pack with vouchers tied to ledgers, reconciled schedules linked to trial balance and financial statements, and a secure data room for auditor access.

 Auditors evaluate completeness, existence, accuracy, cut off, rights, and obligations, mapped to Ind AS or AS, GST, and TDS.
 You will be asked for perfect GSTR-2B matches, 26AS TDS proofs, and e-invoice IRNs.
 Cash expenses over statutory limits, or unapproved vouchers, will be flagged quickly.